DNAlejandro/MFG/mi_gen_favorito.md

 # My favorite gen
 ##Carbonic Anhydrase (CA)

 There are at least five distinct CA families (α, β, γ, δ and ε).
-With polyphyletic origin (vertebrates, invertebrates, bacteria, and some chlorophytes).
+With polyphyletic origin (vertebrates, invertebrates, bacteria, and some chlorophytes). .v

 ![picture-CA](acs.jpg)